 Every man dreams of having broad shoulders.
-Delta exercises in the gym allow you to do this.
-Let’s look at the features of shoulder training, exercises for them, and also a possible program option for their regular and systematic training.
+Deltoid exercises in the gym allow you to achieve this.
+Let’s look at the features of shoulder training, exercises for them and also a possible program option for their regular and systematic training.

-First of all, you should understand that the shoulders are deltas.
+First of all, you should understand that the shoulders are made of deltoid muscles, these triangular shaped muscle groups have been known as the “delta” due to their triangular shape.
+The nickname for these muscles within the fitness world are “delts”.
 Although the shoulders in the anatomical sense are not the same as the shoulders in the common sense.

-Thus, deltas are the very “knobs” that, at a certain level of development, have an aesthetic rounded shape, and visually make the shoulders wider (expand the silhouette).
+Thus, these deltoids are the very “knobs” that, at a certain level of development, have an aesthetic rounded shape, and visually make the shoulders wider (expand the silhouette).

 The deltoid muscles are subdivided into anterior, middle and posterior bundles.
 They should be trained with different exercises.
 Each bundle is responsible for abducting the hand in different directions: